EzioPeter/Lite3_UDP/README.md

 # Lite3_UDP

 Lite3_UDP is a repository for the DeepRobotics Lite3 quadruped robot.
 It contains the code for the UDP communication between the robot motion computer and the developer computer.
 The code is written in C++ and follows the agreement of the Lite3 quadruped robot in the motion SDK manual.
 The motion SDK manual needs to contact the staff of DeepRobotics.
+If you find it useful, please kindly give me a star, thank you!

 ## Motivation